 As the summer months roll in, many high school students find jobs to fill their time and earn extra money before the new school year begins.
-A summer job can also provide real work experience that you can include on your resume, help you learn important skills like time management, organization, communication and problem solving, and connect you with professionals who can help you get a job in the future. .
+A summer job can also provide real work experience that you can include on your resume, if you don’t have your resume yet then you can create one online using resume builder.
+Summer jobs can help you learn important skills like time management, organization, communication, and problem-solving, and connect you with professionals who can help you get a job in the future.
 If you need a job during the summer months, there are plenty of jobs open to ambitious high school students.

 In this article, we present a list of some of the best high school summer jobs and share a short list of tips you can use to get a summer job.